 Do you want to learn more about the landlord-tenant laws in Fort Collins, Colorado?

 They protect the rights of landlords and tenants alike and states the responsibilities of both parties.
-When you understand the rules, you can solve the majority of problems before taking legal action.
+When you understand the Colorado landlord-tenant law, you can solve the majority of problems before taking legal action.

 Here are the major rights and responsibilities spelled out by the landlord-tenant laws in the state of Colorado.